TJCanterbury/CMEECourseWork/Week3/README.md

  control_flow.R | demonstrates contropl flow tools in R.
  DataWrang.R | Demonstrates basic datawrangling options in R.
- DataWrangTidy.R | Wrangles some data via tidyverse Girko.R | A sim of Girko
+ DataWrangTidy.R | Wrangles some data via tidyverse get_TreeHeight.py | Calculates tree heights for all rows in the tree.csv dataset. get_TreeHeight.R | Calculates tree heights for all rows in the tree.csv dataset. run_get_TreeHeight.sh | Runs both get_TreeHeight.py and get_TreeHeight.R with bash.
+ Girko.R | A sim of Girko
  GPDD_Data.R | Maps data onto the world map.
  MyBars.R | Demonstrates annotation of a histogram